spheronFdn/documentations/docs/domain-and-https/centralized-domain/overview-custom-domain.md

 - Subdomain: a domain that is part of a larger domain; the only domain that is not also a subdomain is the apex domain.
 For example, `www.yourcustomdomain.com` and `app.yourcustomdomain.com` are subdomains of `yourcustomdomain.com`.

-- Custom domain: a non-ArGo domain assigned to a site.
+- Custom domain: a non-Spheron domain assigned to a site.

-- Primary domain: ArGo term for the main custom domain assigned to a site.
+- Primary domain: Spheron term for the main custom domain assigned to a site.

-- Domain alias: ArGo term for additional custom domains assigned to a site.
+- Domain alias: Spheron term for additional custom domains assigned to a site.

-## Default ArGo Subdomain
+## Default Spheron Subdomain

 We have added this new feature for providing a default subdomain for every project on our platform.
-Now every project created in an organization will have an ArGo subdomain attached to it.
+Now every project created in an organization will have an Spheron subdomain attached to it.

-The subdomain will be like - `{subdomain}.argoapp.io`, where `subdomain` is `{project-name}{random 8 digits}`
+The subdomain will be like - `{subdomain}.spheron.app`, where `subdomain` is `{project-name}{random 8 digits}`

 The default subdomain will always be pointed to the latest deployment that happened in that project.
 It also provides a better naming convention for sharing your project previews with others.